 St. Thomas Aquinas will take the results of your processed FAFSA and put together a financial aid package for you.
 Financial aid packages are sent to students starting in March.
-Please note that notification of many merit-based scholarships may occur prior to this time; usually these notifications are sent out a few days after notification of admission.
+Please note that notification of merit-based scholarships may occur prior to this time; usually, these notifications are sent out a few days after notification of admission.
 Learn more about your Financial Aid Award Package.

 Financial aid exists to fill the gap between what the federal government has determined your family can pay (EFC) and what it costs to attend a College.
 We look at your total costs and subtract your merit aid, federal aid, state aid, and any other aid you will receive and work with you to close the gap — after all resources are looked at we look at the lowest loan opportunities for you and your family.

 Some students who file the FAFSA (Free Application for Federal Student Aid) will be randomly selected for review in a process called verification.
-These students and their families are selected by the federal government but it does not mean they suspect any wrong doing.
+These students and their families are selected by the federal government but it does not mean they suspect any wrongdoing.
 They simply utilize this process as a means for maintaining a system of checks and balances.
-Learn more about the Vertification Process.
+Learn more about the Verification Process.

 Based on extraordinary and special circumstances, and in a specific and limited way, the Department of Education gives authority to a school's financial aid administrator to make adjustments to the data elements on the FAFSA and to override a student's dependency status.
 The school does not have the authority to change the need analysis formula itself or to make direct adjustments to the Expected Family Contribution (EFC).
 Instead, the school may make adjustments to the inputs to the formula.